 StoneSafe proprietor Anton Matthews maintains there is an error in the new British Standard for memorials (BS 8415) and has made a video showing how easy it is to push a memorial over when what he believes are the correct test conditions are used.
 The video (below) begins with two people trying to pull 150kg on The Blast Shop Stand at the NAMM Tradex exhibition this year.
 They could not do it.

 The British Standard for lawn memorials, BS 8415, was reviewed and amended last year.
-Among the changes were the requirements of the conditions to test memorial safety systems that stop headstones from falling over.
+Among the changes were the requirements for testing memorial safety systems that stop headstones from falling over.

-The new conditions require the digging of a pit at least 1m x 1m x 1m to allow clearance all round that should be filled with sand and gravel tamped down to make it firm.
+The new conditions require the digging of a pit at least 1m x 1m x 1m, but allowing clearance all round the memorial and foundation being used in the test, that should be filled with sand and gravel tamped down to make it firm.
 These are not the conditions used by NAMM (the National Association of Memorial Masons) for testing memorial fixing systems to the previous version of the standard.
 So NAMM offered to re-test systems it had already approved at no extra charge.
 A list of the ground anchors now approved by NAMM is on the NAMM website.

 Anton Matthews, the maker of the StoneSafe memorial fixing system that has consistently satisfied the testing criteria in sandy media, has always questioned the ability of what is basically a steel rod to hold a headstone safely in position in poor soil conditions.
 Such systems have failed in tests he has carried out.